-It's 1979, and Miranda Sinclair (12) lives on the Upper West Side of Manhattan with her single mom, who is getting ready to be $20,000 PYRAMID game show.
+It's 1979, and Miranda Sinclair (12) lives on the Upper West Side of Manhattan with her single mom, who is getting ready to be on the $20,000 PYRAMID game show.
 Her best friend is Sal, a boy she has known since she was a small child.
 They are inseparable and do everything together.
-Until the day Sal gets punched, and he starts avoiding her.
+Until the day Sal gets punched, then he starts avoiding her.

 BTSYA / Teen Reader (17):